 Not too long ago, it was accepted that a deceased’s main estate would pass to the eldest child – or more often, the oldest son.
 Nowadays this would be considered highly controversial, but it was certainly simple.

-Now it’s 2020 and we’ve evolved beyond such mediaeval rules and as we contend with contemporary asset structures like superannuation, and family structures grow more diverse and complex, estate planning has never been so essential.
+Now it’s 2020 and we’ve evolved beyond such medieval rules and as we contend with contemporary asset structures like superannuation, and family structures grow more diverse and complex, estate planning has never been so essential.
 However, not everyone may follow your wishes upon your death, and just because you wish something doesn’t mean it’s legally valid.

 So what do you need to know about estate planning when it comes to superannuation?
 Let’s dive deep into the topic.